Cooking bacon in the oven is an easy way to make crispy, evenly cooked bacon, it frees up room on the stovetop, and eliminates grease splatters!

 We’re putting the bacon on an oven-safe wire rack sitting on top of a rimmed baking sheet covered in aluminum foil, closing the door and letting the oven do the work.

-- The bacon grease drips off the rack into the aluminum foil – which means when the grease cools, you can just ball up the foil and throw it away.
+• The bacon grease drips off the rack into the aluminum foil in the sheet pan – which means when the grease cools, you can just ball up the foil and throw it away.
 No bacon fat discard stress.

-- You can make a lot of bacon at once with this method, while on the stovetop you’re more limited to what fits in a skillet
+• You can make a whole batch of bacon with this method, while on the stovetop you're more limited to what fits in a skillet

 How to make crispy bacon in the oven